contensis/contensis.github.io/docs-src/api-keys/create-an-api-key.md

 # Create an API key
-If you want to interact with the Management or Delivery API outside of Contensis, you'll need to generate an API key.
+If you want to use the delivery API outside of a Contensis published site, you'll need to generate an API key.
 Users with system administrator permissions can create API keys.

 You'll learn how to create a new key by following these steps.